Amelia Maughan

 Amelia Maughan (born 16 May 1996) is a British swimmer and double Commonwealth Games medallist.
-She competed for England in the 4 × 200 metre freestyle relay and 4 × 100 metre freestyle relay at the 2014 Commonwealth Games where she won a silver and bronze medal, respectively.
+She competed for England at the 2014 Commonwealth Games in the 4×100m freestyle relay and 4×200m freestyle relay and won a silver and bronze medal, respectively.

+Maughan competed for Great Britain at 2014 Summer Youth Olympics, earning a silver medal in the 4×100m medley relay and also swimming in 50m freestyle, 100m freestyle, 200m freestyle, and 4×100m freestyle mixed relay.